EdwinRozario/gemstory/README.md

 ## Usage

-Rub `gemstory` in your project root folder
+Run `gemstory` in your project root folder.

+### Options

+A single gem name can be passed as an option

+`gemstory rails`

+Or multiple gems can be passed as options

+`gemstory rails thin`

 ## Development

-This gem is at a beta state now.
 More CLI options are under construction.
-Output can be a json file or an HTML file in the future
+Output can be a json file or an HTML file in the future.

 ## Contributing